nathanpainchaud/lightning-hydra-template/README.md

 # run all tests
 pytest

+# run a test package
+pytest tests/integration

-# run tests from specific file
+# run tests from a specific file
-pytest tests/test_train.py
+pytest tests/integration/test_train.py

 # run all tests except the ones marked as slow
 pytest -k "not slow"